pmbr/greenbook-java/README.md

 # greenbook

-This project contains Java implementations for a sort of problems using data structures and algorithms
+This project contains implementations for a sort of problems using data structures and algorithms

+There are (or will be) implemementations using:

+- Java
+- Go
+- Python
+- NodeJS / JavaScript
+- Scala

 ---